C2DH/ranketwo/_units/manuscript.md

 ---
-title: The Chronicle of Dalimil: a photogenic mediaeval manuscript?
+title: "The Chronicle of Dalimil: a photogenic mediaeval manuscript?"
 layout: unit
 tags:
   - manuscripts